aws-samples/aws-modernization-with-confluent/content/1.Introduction/_index.md

-Below is the typical use case flow looks like.
+Below is how the typical use case flow looks like.
 As new credit applications comes through how the processing happens, decision is made with a logic and reporting is done:

 ![Architecture](/images/intro/GenericFlow.png)